 There is no limit to how many Fake Photos can be uploaded and tagged.

-Main Tails is a special photo type that is only available for coins.
-Coins added to the database should have both a Main Photo for the obverse (front, or "heads") side and a Main Tails photo for the reverse (back, or "tails") side:
+Main Tails is a special photo type that is only available for two Database Item Types - Coins as well as Token and Casino Chips.
+Both of those should have both a Main Photo for the obverse (front, or "heads") side and a Main Tails photo for the reverse (back, or "tails") side:

-They will show like this on search, making it easy to identify the coin from the search results without going to the database item and clicking through the photo gallery:
+They will show like this on search, making it easy to identify the item from the search results without going to the database item and clicking through the photo gallery:

-Since the Main Photo and Main Tails Photo are shown together in search results, there is no need to add a Show on Search Photo to coins.
+Since the Main Photo and Main Tails Photo are shown together in search results, there is no need to add a Show on Search Photo.

 - Be sure you have permission from the copyright holder to upload the photo (stock/glam/marketing images from brands are generally okay to use).